tkdguy/landing/src/pages/docs/modding/loading-mods.md

 ### Getting started with GSC on T6

 1\.
 You can write/download any GSC of your choice.
 If you are writing it from scratch/have the source code, note that you will need to compile it, which we will talk about later.

 <Alert variant="warning">

 If you are writing your own GSC, you must have an `init()` or `main()` function somewhere.
-This function is called the 'entry point', and it's a function the game engine is familiar with and will call.
+This function is called the 'entry point'.
+It's a function the game engine is familiar with and is able to call when your script runs at the start of a game.

 </Alert>

 2\.
 For this tutorial, we are going to be writing and using this GSC as a reference.
+You can simply open a notepad, paste the content below inside it then save the file as a `.gsc` file.

 ```cs
 init() // entry point